Lessons from the Trenches on Reproducible Evaluation of Language Models: Library Design

-We provide an overview of \evalharness's major components and design philosophy.
-At its core, \evalharness~allows for the contribution of two types of implementations: evaluation \textbf{Tasks} and integrations with novel \textbf{LM} implementations.
+Here we provide an overview of the major components and design philosophy of~\evalharness.
+At its core,~\evalharness~allows for the contribution of two types of implementations: evaluation \textbf{Tasks} and integrations with novel \textbf{LM} implementations.

 \paragraph{Tasks} \evalharness~is built around modular implementations of evaluation tasks, implemented as a \textbf{Task} class using a common API.
 This allows tasks to be collected in a common library, for new tasks to be extended or implemented easily, and for novel tasks to be easily shared reproducibly among practitioners or other library users.
 Users can implement tasks either via YAML-based configuration files or via subclassing the provided \textbf{Task} class and providing custom code for specific methods.
 In Figure \ref{fig:task-object}, we show an example of the evaluation logic packaged within a \textbf{Task} class.